oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

+# Introduction
-# this template serves 2 purposes and will need to be edited accordingly prior to submitting the PR
+This template serves 2 purposes and will need to be edited accordingly prior to submitting the PR
 - changes to existing samples
 - Submission of new Samples

 # Existing Sample Changes
 ## Description